-- existing and expected rates of inflation; - · existing and expected interest rate levels; - the balance of payments in the member countries of the European Union and the United States and between each country and its major trading partners; and - the extent of governmental surplus or deficit in the European Union and the United States.
+- existing and expected rates of inflation; - existing and expected interest rate levels; - the balance of payments in Hong Kong and the United States and between each country and its major trading partners; and - the extent of governmental surplus or deficit in Hong Kong and the United States.

-All of these factors are, in turn, sensitive to the monetary, fiscal and trade policies pursued by the European Union (including its members), the United States and those of other countries important to international trade and finance.
+All of these factors are, in turn, sensitive to the monetary, fiscal and trade policies pursued by Hong Kong, the United States and those of other countries important to international trade and finance.